 This book is like the movie Love Actually except all the relationships explored in the book are centered around a lovely tea shop on Mulberry Street in London.
 Explore the love lives of neighbors, clients, and even the owners themselves!

 For more contemporary fiction books like these, check out our ultimate list for dozens of recommendations.

 I had heard of this series and decided to give it a try.
 I started with book #12 and had no problem immediately getting into the story.
 The characters are quirky and likable even if they are a little bit cliché.
 This was such a fun and easy to love cozy mystery.
 I have to admit that I was hungry the entire time I read it.
 There is delicious food described in detail along with combinations of tea that I would love to try.
 The end of the book has recipes that I might have to try as well.

 This book is Agatha Christie at her finest, a layered murder mystery that opens with murder by tea!!
-If you are a mystery lover, you much read a pocket full of rye.
-It’s the perfect one-sitting read.
+If you are a mystery lover, you must read a pocket full of rye.
+It’s the perfect one-sitting read and one of my favorite Miss Marple books.
 Just no poison in your tea, ok?

 Are mysteries your favorite genre?
 We created The Ultimate List of Mysteries carefully divided by sub-genre so you can find your next favorite read.

 In this little book, Charlie Bell is re-opening her aunt’s tea shop despite the rumors that it is cursed.
 After the first day ends in a disaster, Charlie wonders if she should have left the shop closed.
 Suddenly, Gideon Patherick is there to help and he just might be the key to her success.